antronerds/r2-training-courses/docs/RNA_seq_data_analysis_Using_Rheumatoid_Arthritis_data.md

 ---

-* In the upper right corner is a text box **Change gene**.
-Change the gene to a different gene that you can find in the description of the study, or that you yourself wonder about.
-Click the **Change Gene** button under the textbox.
+* Change the gene to a different gene that you can find in the description of the study, or that you yourself wonder about.
+Don't forget to submit the settings in order to see the changes.
 <br><br>